As I sit here writing to you, it’s 2.43am.

 So there you have it.

 I’m probably not going to be in the greatest mood for the rest of the day.
+My performance in the gym isn’t going to suffer too much.

 But the chances are very high that at some point this afternoon I’m going to be hit with the urge to eat the entire packet of custard creams currently sat in my cupboard.